django/deps/draft/orm-field-api-related-improvement.rst

 To keep thing sane it would be better to split the Dep in some major Parts:

-1. Logical refactor of present Field API and RelationField API, to make them simpler and consistant with _meta API calls
+1. Logical refactor of present Field API and RelationField API, to make them simpler and return consistant result with _meta API calls.

 2. Introduce new sane API for RelationFields [internal/provisional]

+3. Make it possible to use Reverse relation directly if necessary.

-3. Fields internal value cache refactor for relation fields (may be)
+4. Take care of Fields internal value cache for relation fields. [may be]

-4. VirtualField Based refactor of RelationFields API
+5. VirtualField Based refactor of RelationFields API

+6. ContentTypes refactor.

-Key steps of to follow to improve ORM Field API internals:
+Key steps to refactor ORM Fields API internals:
 ==============================================================
 1. Split out Field API logically to separate ConcreteField, BaseField, RelationField etc and adjust codes based on that API.